Andrew Knizner Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in MLB.
+- The Cubs pitching staff ranks 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs' 4.15 team ERA ranks 14th among all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.14).

-- The lefty last pitched on Sunday against the Boston Red Sox, when he tossed six innings, allowing six earned runs while giving up 10 hits.
+- The left-hander last appeared on Friday against the St. Louis Cardinals, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.